 Written by: John McEnhill, Primary Coordinator

-Welcome to YCIS, Sheryl!
-Can you tell us a little about your background, and how you have come to be in Shanghai?
+Welcome to YCIS, Anthony!
+I hope you have enjoyed your first Semester here.
+Can you tell us a little about your background, and how you have come to be at YCIS Shanghai?

-You have been here now for a couple of months-can you share with us your first impressions of the school and especially the students and parents?
+As we come to the end of the first semester, can you share with us your first impressions of the school and especially the students?

 What do you like to do in your spare time?